Kobun42/Unverum-FUGA/README.md

 ## Supported Games
 - Nearly every game Unverum 1.5.3 supports plus...
-- FUGA: Melodies of Steel (戦場のフーガ)
+- FUGA: Melodies of Steel (戦場のフーガ) [and possibly 2 & 3 when they release?)

 ## Will other games be supported?
 I plan on finding other UE4 games and adding support to them if they don't already have their own mod loader.
 (No, I will not do FNAF:SB, that already has its own Unverum branch.
 If it already has a mod loader, there's no real need for me to add.)